-It’s conducted by the Van with the van, who turns out to be the elusive Fifi who was supposed to meet me when I first arrived.
+It’s conducted by the Man with the Van, who turns out to be the elusive Fifi who was supposed to meet me when I first arrived.
 He doesn’t speak any English and has brought along his son, Laurent, who speaks about two words of English.
 Just enough to establish that I’m from London and pester me for my phone number the rest of the trip, so I can invite him to stay at my house.
 He wants to marry an English lady.
 In the end I just remonstrate, ‘What’s in that for me?’ and they laugh.

 My tour of Libreville consists of a lot of traffic jams and a church that is wooden and decorated with tribal features, so I think it must be a museum.
 It isn’t, but we visit the Libreville Museum of Art and Culture next.
 It’s obviously a novelty for Fifi et fils, as they don’t know where the entrance is and saunter in too.
 They get a tour in French from the guide and I wander off on my own.
 It’s mostly masks, used to praise the ancestors and to mark important life events by signifying transformation It’s a compact museum with a few fascinating masks that look like props for a horror movie.
 There are photos in the display cases of many more masks that are lodged in the Louvre.
 If I remember rightly there are a fair number in the British Museum too.